annerajb/intune-tls-freeradius/README.md

 This is a Dockerfile that starts a freeradius server configured for doing EAP-TLS with the provided certificates.
+TODO: test if we can remove the private key of the CA and this still works.
+   This will require to generate the CSR by hand instead of using make
 REMEMBER TO REPLACE ALL CERTIFICATES UNDER THE raddb/certs folder with your real certificates
 1. Download your CA private key to the raddb/certs folder and fill out all the empty files
 2. Run the make server script inside the raddb/certs folder inside the live container